Priest hunter: Popery Act

-In his native Spain, Garcia's mother was reportedly so distressed to learn of her son's actions, "by means of the Irish papists who live in Cadiz, [that she] is so far from helping him that she would join with the Inquisition to burn him alive and in so doing she would believe to do God service."
+In his native Spain, Garcia's mother was reportedly so distressed to learn of her son's actions, "by means of the Irish papists who live in Cádiz, [that she] is so far from helping him that she would join with the Inquisition to burn him alive and in so doing she would believe to do God service."
 Even so, the government repeatedly denied Garcia's pleas for more money and the Anglican Communion repeatedly denied his requests to be made Vicar of a parish.
 The last mention of Garcia that appears in government documents from the era explains that as of 15 February 1723, the authorities had recommended him as a Protestant missionary in British-ruled Minorca, but it remains unknown whether he ever went there.

 Bragan Penal Cross, alias Leacht a 'tSagairt, Slieve Beagh, County Monaghan.

 In the Slieve Beagh mountains of County Monaghan, a large Celtic cross now tops a Mass rock known as Leacht a 'tSagairt ("The Priest's Flagstone").
 The bullet hole in the altar below the cross is said in the local oral tradition to mark where a priest hunter shot a Fr.
 McKenna while he was saying Mass there on Christmas Day, c.
 1754.
 The priest hunter was assassinated soon afterwards in nearby Emyvale by local rapparee leader and folk hero Shane Bernagh.
 Another oral tradition version of the same events credits the killing to a Yeomanry unit from Clogher and gives the slain priest's name as Father Milligan.
 The same source also alleges that Shane Bernagh, after learning almost immediately afterwards of the priest's murder while in hiding nearby, "swore that he would have a Yeoman's life for this".
 Bernagh and his band of rapparees are then alleged to have ambushed the Yeomanry during their return to barracks, killed one of them, and thrown the body into Lough More.